 Nominations must outline how the nominee’s actions have benefited DFES and/or the community and address one or more of the following:

-To meet the criteria at least one example must be from a project or incident which occurred in last 12 months from 31 March 2022 to 1 April 2023.
+To meet the criteria at least one example must be from a project or incident which occurred after 31 March 2024.

 Nominations may also include supporting evidence such as a relevant referee statement/s, photos or videos that help address the criteria and will provide further context for the judging panel.